KidCrippler/singwithalon/platform/SPEC.md

 | `[...]` | Crowd cue (non-chord text) | Red | Red |
 | `--->`, `-->`, `<---`, `<--` | Chord continuation arrows | Blue (treat as chord) | Hidden |
 | `(...)` | Inline notation | Keep as-is | Keep as-is |

+**Note on `{...}` directives:** Directives can appear as standalone lines OR inline within chord lines.
+When inline (e.g., `Am {אקפלה}`), the directive is styled green while surrounding chords are styled blue.
+In lyrics mode, the entire chord line (including inline directives) is hidden.

 **Note on arrows:** Continuation arrows can point either direction (left `<` or right `>`) and use either 2 or 3 hyphens.
 Use left-pointing arrows (`<---`, `<--`) for Hebrew/RTL songs and right-pointing arrows (`--->`, `-->`) for English/LTR songs.
 During RTL reversal, arrow directions are automatically flipped.